Please Keep Business Social Media About Business

 Why polarize your business in this way?
 Again, you could, but you limit your success and exposure to other great business folks.
 Folks who just don’t want to get in the weeds on the issues that have nothing to do with doing business.

 So, please do everyone a favor and stop hijacking business-related conversations.
-Keep your commentary and contributions about your business and the issues and topics at hand.
-Thank you in advance.
+Keep your commentary and contributions about your business and the issues and topics.
+Know other onliners; thank you in advance.